Léopold Lambert – Paris on March 29, 2017

 The moment the master, or the colonizer, proclaims “There have never been people here,” the missing people are a becoming, they invent themselves, in shanty town and camps, or in ghettos, in new conditions of struggle to which a necessarily political art must contribute.

-We can re-read the manifesto today, having in mind that, on the contrary of the imaginary created by the mainstream press and politicians of overseas territories being far behind the Metropolis’ modernity, their struggles constitute the vanguard vision of the decolonial processes that shall happen in the old Metropolis as the last lines of the manifesto suggests:
+We can re-read the 2009 manifesto today, keeping in mind that, contrary to the imaginary created by the mainstream press and politicians — that envisions overseas territories as being far behind “metropolitan” France’s modernity — their struggles constitute the vanguard vision of the decolonial processes, which are bound to happen in the old metropole just as the last lines of the manifesto suggest:

 So here is our vision: Small countries, suddenly at the new core of the world, suddenly immense to be the first examples of post-capitalist societies, able to undertake a human fulfillment as a part of the living’s horizontal plenitude.